oudeng/oudeng.github.io/_posts/2022-11-8-CLIP-Interrogator.md

 - The input is my face picture.
 - After a few minutes, I got the prompt output as follows:

-> a close up of a person wearing glasses, a character portrait, inspired by Yoshihiko Wada, pixiv contest winner, precisionism, selfie shot straight on angle, ai researcher, high forehead, loosely cropped, piano in the background, interconnections, 3 6 years old, stanley lau, black turtleneck
+> a close up of a person wearing glasses, a character portrait Right description of the picture.

-Really interesting.
+> inspired by Yoshihiko Wada
-However, who is Yoshihiko Wada?
+Who is Yoshihiko Wada?
 I searched in web and found the answer.
 ![What does it say to my face picture?](/assets/images/20221108_2.png)

+> pixiv contest winner
+No. Not me.
+But happy with the description.

+> precisionism
+Yes, of inference.

+> selfie shot straight on angle
+Yes, of recognition.

+> ai researcher
+Yes, of inference.

+> high forehead
+Yes, of recognition.

+> loosely cropped
+Yes, of recognition.

+> piano in the background
+Yes, of inference.

+> interconnections
+Yes, of inference.

+> 36 years old
+No. But really satisfied with the description.

+> stanley lau, black turtleneck.
+Yes, of recognition.

+Really interesting.

 P.S.:
 It might be similar to the [GAN Inversion](https://github.com/weihaox/awesome-gan-inversion).